ryanjpayne/agent-gateway-demo/README.md

 Search for Agent platform in Google Cloud Console.
 Click Agent Registry on the page, then MCP servers and then Add MCP Server - as shown below in the screenshots

+> [!NOTE]
->🗒️ Note -  You may need to click Enable Agent Registry in case the UI presents the message to do so, even though it is already enabled above (or you can just refresh the page)
+> You may need to click Enable Agent Registry in case the UI presents the message to do so, even though it is already enabled above (or you can just refresh the page).

 ![alt](./doc-images/mcp-0.png)